joakimthun/Elsa/README.md

   };

-  // Struct instances are created by using the new keyword var red = new Color { R: 0xFF, G: o, B: o, A: 0xFF };
+  // Struct instances are created by using the new keyword var red = new Color;

+  // Elsa also supports initializer lists var red = new Color { R: 0xFF, G: o, B: o, A: 0xFF };
 ```